aabbtree77/esp32-vpn/README.md

 One can run the MQTT broker on a router, e.g. with [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction), but these router OSes (6-8MB .bin image size) are too limiting.

-In order to establish remote PC connections, I have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
-Both of them are FOSS (written in Go) based on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).
+In order to establish remote PC connections, I have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94), [EdgeVPN](https://github.com/mudler/edgevpn/issues/25), and [awl](https://github.com/anywherelan/awl).
+All of them are built on top of [go-libp2p](https://github.com/libp2p/go-libp2p).
 This stack provides [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) without external 3rd party or static IP.
-It is very useful for the ability to ssh into any remote computer!
+It is very useful for the ability to ssh into any remote computer.

+According to [Max Inden, 2022](https://archive.fosdem.org/2022/schedule/event/libp2p/attachments/audio/4917/export/events/attachments/libp2p/audio/4917/slides.pdf), the libp2p network "powers the IPFS, [Ethereum 2](https://blog.libp2p.io/libp2p-and-ethereum/#how-ethereum-beacon-nodes-use-libp2p-%F0%9F%94%8D), Filecoin and Polkadot network and there are ~100K libp2p based nodes online at any given time".

 Do these tools always work though, are they equally good?
-EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).
+EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25) over Hyprspace.
+Lately, we use [awl](https://github.com/anywherelan/awl) as it is more reliable with longer runs and also more convenient (Desktop browser GUI to add nodes that runs on Android as well).

 ## P2P vs. Cloud

-EdgeVPN solves the problem of remote connections without a public IP/3rd party.
+[awl](https://github.com/anywherelan/awl) solves the problem of remote connections without a public IP/3rd party.
 However, hole punching is not always guaranteed, and the libp2p connections will not be the fastest possible.
-EdgeVPN also does not run on Android.
 Therefore, it is good to keep an eye on other ways.

 - Renting any VPS with a public static IP and running WireGuard: [1](https://www.youtube.com/watch?v=SMF301vQqJo), [2](https://www.youtube.com/watch?v=5Aql0V-ta8A), [3](https://www.youtube.com/watch?v=_hiYI7ABnQI) or any of its alternatives with self-hosting: Nebula, Headscale, innernet, openp2p.cn, Tinc, [VpnCloud](https://vpncloud.ddswd.de/), [Outline VPN](https://www.youtube.com/watch?v=O9jGg6tE7nY)...